-first year fall Microeconomics I Econometrics I Macroeconomics I winter Microeconomics II Econometrics II Macroeconomics II spring Microeconomics III Econometrics III Corporate Finance Theory Microeconomics Exam (Currently in June) summer data training/reading/RA work
+first year fall Microeconomics I Econometrics I Macroeconomics I elective winter Microeconomics II Econometrics II Macroeconomics II elective spring Microeconomics III Econometrics III Financial Econometrics I elective Microeconomics Exam (Currently in June) summer data training/reading/RA work

 Required Courses: All first-year students must complete the Microeconomics sequence and the first two courses of the Macroeconomics sequence offered by the Economics department.
 Also required is a three-course Econometrics sequence.
 Students typically take the Econometrics sequence within the Kellogg School, but have the option of taking the Econometrics sequence offered by the Economics Department.
 The PhD coordinator will help students decide which sequence is more suitable given their individual objectives and preferences.
-The PhD coordinator must approve any changes to the above schedule.